laurenttainturier/aggregator/README.md

 # OPS : Telemetry of client use and automatic updates
 To see a set of available aggregator, use : `python3 ops.py list  `
 You can only start to aggregate data on already known aggregator.
-To do so, use : `python3 ops.py subscribe {id} {node}`
+To do so, use : `python3 ops.py subscribe {id}`
 You can stop to aggregate data on a node with : `python3 ops.py unsubscribe {id}`
 To update the list of aggregator based on the telemetry measure : `python3 ops.py update`